Academic Information and Policies

 Application for Proficiency Exam Credit

 • A $40 non-refundable testing fee is required.
-Students must show proof of payment to the department chair/designee administering the examination before the examination is scheduled;
+Students must show proof of payment to the Academic Department Chair/designee administering the examination before the examination is scheduled;

-• Students should schedule proficiency examinations with appropriate department chair/designee or the testing center.
+• Students should schedule proficiency examinations with appropriate Academic Department Chair/designee or the testing center.

-• A numerical grade of 75 or higher is passing the exam and earns proficiency credit.
+• The minimum score, as decided by the Academic Department chair, or higher is passing the exam and earns proficiency credit.

 The Credit by Proficiency appears as credit hours earned but no grade is assigned for GPA calculation.
 Credits by Proficiency cannot exceed 25% of the total credits required for graduation and may not be transferrable outside of Horry-Georgetown Technical College.